differentstuff/Convert-Confluence-Export-from-HTML-to-MD/README.md

 - Set up input/output directories

 ## Usage
-1. Export your Confluence space/pages as HTML
+1. Export your Confluence space/pages as HTML and XML
 2. Copy the exported files to the `input` and `input-xml` directory
   - Can be in root or subdirectory
   - Use one dir for each space (unzipped confluence export)
-3. Change Configuration in `.\convert.ps1` (Line 2-4)
+3. Change Configuration in `.\config.ps1` (see 'Custom Options' in Line 45-130)
 4. Run the converter:
    - Double-click `run.bat`
    - OR: Execute with PowerShell: `.\convert.ps1`

+Depending on your input size the conversion will take several minutes (estimate 15 Min for 10k files (20GB of attachments)).

 ### Command Line Options